 Word Rage: How to stop worrying and learn to love your language

 Some of the meanest comments in social media attack people for the language they choose to use.
 These unkind critics are often themselves mistaken in what they think is incorrect usage.
 The essays in this collection explore the history of English, as well as basic grammar, punctuation, vocabulary, and spelling.
+These essays in this book have appeared at DailyWritingTips.(based on past posts at DailyWritingTips) offer American English speakers a middle road to peaceful co-existence on the linguistic highway.

 A Joan for All Seasons: Joan of Arc in History and the Movies